 By understanding these quantitative and qualitative values, we developed GoToMeeting’s unique $49 “All You Can Meet” flat-rate pricing (an industry-leading innovation at the time).

 Pricing and your customers

 The pricing model directly relates to the pain and frustration we heard from prospective customers in our interviews – the current solutions were difficult to budget because the per-minute charges varied so widely.
 The buyer experienced sticker shock every month.
 Therefore, peace of mind was another qualitative value we could provide customers with our pricing model.

 While it’s hard to assign a dollar amount to qualitative values, these are the benefits that ultimately made GoToMeeting a no-brainer for millions of customers.

-Because the product was SaaS, we had the flexibility to price our product different from the competition and create a unique product in the market.
+Because the product was SaaS, we had the flexibility to price our product differently from the competition and create a unique product in the market.
 In a sense, we made pricing a part of the product.
 It became a differentiating feature that marketing promoted heavily.

 Most product managers already know that finding the right price is more art than science.
-However, if you thoroughly understand the value for your SaaS product, you can delight customers, provide competitive differentiation and ultimately launch a more profitable product.
+However, if you thoroughly understand the value of your SaaS product, you can delight customers, provide competitive differentiation and ultimately launch a more profitable product.

 In the next articles, I’ll describe other lessons for pricing SaaS products including how to develop unique pricing models and several tips for setting the right price.